Vahana

-Vāhana (वाहन) or vahanam (वाहनम्) denotes the being, typically an animal or mythical entity, a particular Hindu deity is said to use as a vehicle.
+The vāhana (वाहन) or vahanam (वाहनम्) denotes the being, typically an animal or mythical entity, a particular Hindu deity is said to use as a vehicle.
 In this capacity, the vāhana is often called the deity's "mount".
-Upon the partnership between the deity and his vāhana is woven much iconography and Hindu theology.
+Upon the partnership between the deity and his vāhana is woven into much iconography and Hindu theology.
 Deities are often depicted riding (or simply mounted upon) the vāhana.
 Other times, the vāhana is depicted at the deity's side or symbolically represented as a divine attribute.
-The vāhana may be considered an accoutrement of the deity: though the vāhana may act independently, they are still functionally emblematic or even syntagmatic of their "rider".
+The vāhana may be considered an accoutrement of the deity: though the vāhana may act independently, they are still functionally emblematic of or even viewed as an extension of their "rider".
 The deity may be seen sitting or standing on the vāhana.
-They may be sitting on a small platform, or riding on a saddle or bareback.
+The deity may be sitting on a small platform, riding on a saddle, or riding bareback on the vāhana.

 Etymology

 Vah in Sanskrit means to carry or transport.
 The word also means 'vehicle' in Sanskrit and other Indian languages.